John M. Clare Memorial

 Routing and Navigation:

 Planet Ultra route sheets include lots of information to help riders navigate the course.
 For example, we tell you if a turn is at a stop sign (SS), traffic light (TL) or T-intersection (T-int).
-We know that riders prefer course markings; however, many of the towns/cities/counties specifically forbid it and in some areas traffic makes it unsafe.
+We know that riders prefer course markings; however, many of the towns/cities/counties/CalTrans specifically forbid it and in some areas traffic makes it unsafe.
 For these reasons we will no longer be course marking on any double century routes.

 Route Sheets and GPS Files: Route sheets will be posted above and are available in excel format to registered riders if requested via email between two weeks and three days before the event.
 We cannot guarantee that advance route sheets will be 100% accurate.
 Though not anticipated, last-minute routing changes may be required.

 You may also download a map and GPS file from RideWithGPS.com.
 Please note that advance route sheets and gps files are provided as a courtesy and you use them at your own risk.
 Planet Ultra does not guarantee accuracy.
 Please further note the following very important caveats: